Business ethics: Intellectual property

 Notable IP copyright cases include A&M Records, Inc. v.
 Napster, Inc., Eldred v.
 Ashcroft, and Disney's lawsuit against the Air Pirates.

 International issues

 While business ethics emerged as a field in the 1970s, international business ethics did not emerge until the late 1990s, looking back on the international developments of that decade.
 Many new practical issues arose out of the international context of business.
-Theoretical issues such as cultural relativity of ethical values receive more emphasis in this field.
+Theoretical issues such as the cultural relativity of ethical values receive more emphasis in this field.
 Other, older issues can be grouped here as well.
 Issues and subfields include: